hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

            -e error.log \
            -q clngnew \
            -M 150000 \
-           –R "select[(mem > 15000)]" \
+           -R "select[(mem > 15000)]" \
-        /g/software/bin/pymol-1.4 –r –p < pymol.pml
+        /g/software/bin/pymol-1.4 -r -p < pymol.pml

 Which is way better to read and to maintain

 Script Debugging
 ^^^^^^^^^^^^^^^^

-sh/bash and csh/tcsh have both an option “-x” which helps debugging a script by echoing each command before executing it.
-This option can be set and unset during runtime with set –x / set +x (sh/bash) and set echo / unset echo (csh/tcsh).
+sh/bash and csh/tcsh have both an option "-x" which helps debugging a script by echoing each command before executing it.
+This option can be set and unset during runtime with set -x / set +x (sh/bash) and set echo / unset echo (csh/tcsh).

 Command Substitution
 ^^^^^^^^^^^^^^^^^^^^

-You can use the output of a command and assign it to a variable or use it right away as text string, by using the command substitution operators “`” (backticks, backquotes) or “$(…)”.
+You can use the output of a command and assign it to a variable or use it right away as text string, by using the command substitution operators "`" (backticks, backquotes) or "$(...)".
 The backtick operator works in all shells, while $(...) only works in bash.

 Three variants for the same (print out who you are in English text): ::